biku1998/2-Do-App-JavaFX/README.md

 # Instructions to run.

-# open the project with Intellij IDE.
+## open the project with Intellij IDE.
-# edit the username and password inside the config file which is present inside src/sample/api/config.py
-  Insert a gmail account and password by which you will send OTP.
-Allow 3rd party app permission from your google dashboard. by default i have provided a gmail which works fine.
+## open the project present inside 2-Do-App-JavaFX/2DoApp.
-# run the project
+## run the project

+# For Running the App on Windows Machine.

+## first run the 2-Do-App-JavaFX\2DoApp\src\sample\DataBaseConfig\CreateDatabaseSupport.java file to create the required DB.Enter port no , username , password
+## for your mysql DB.
+## open Windows EXE Folder and run the file.

+# Note : Application may not repond for few seconds after signUp page as SMTP Server takes time to send Email.

 ![alt text](https://github.com/biku1998/2-Do-App-JavaFX/blob/master/Screenshots/screenshotSignUp.png)